 Second place went to Shannon Finn for her innovative approach to the mental health issues challenging colleagues in the veterinary profession.
 Shannon is in her fourth and final year at the Ontario Veterinary College in Guelph, Canada.
 She is hoping to go into rural food animal practice upon graduation, but also has interests in public health and regulatory medicine.

 Alexandra Ripperger won third place for her inventive approach to gender inequality.
 Alexandra is in her fourth year as a veterinary student at the University of Minnesota.
-She enjoys working with small animals, pocket pets, and small ruminants/camelids.
+She enjoys working with small animals, and small ruminants/camelids.

 For questions or suggestions:Contact us